raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_2.md

 ![Lesson Folders on screen and rest cursor on each folder](images/Relevance-LessonFolderAccess.gif)

 In the overall Sessions folder, you will find 12 numbered session folders.

 Each session folder includes the following:
 + Lesson Primer
 + Lesson Plan
 + Teacher Slides
 + Student Worksheet
 + Student Checklist
 + you may also find session-specific associated resources such as related step-by-step guides

+The content of the session folders will be explored in the next step.

 Click the green button (below right) for the next step in this session.